ChandlerL24/Final-Project/README.md

 # Public Health Data API

 This API provides access to global public health statistics, allowing users to retrieve and compare health data for different countries and years.
-It utilizes a local CSV file ("Global Health Statistics.csv") as its data source.
+It utilizes a CSV file ("Global Health Statistics.csv") from Kaggle as its data source.

 ## API Methods